Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 The preferred BI of the future

-Many of the BI vendors are trying to promote BI self-service.
+Many of the BI vendors are trying to promote self-service BI.
 They are marketing this principle almost excessively and are presenting it as the preferred BI of the future.
 A part of the market now has the perception that end users (have to) be able to do everything.
 A complex report or a dashboard can be compiled with a few clicks.
 But is that perception justified?

-This form of agile BI causes the BI manager lot of headaches:
+This form of agile BI causes the BI manager a lot of headaches:

 • How can self-service users be prevented from producing nonsense?
 After all, linking tables is usually not simple and very complex for the average user.
 Let alone the need to link internal and external (big) data sources.